The Number That Matters Most

 Y Combinator's Winter 2025 batch included multiple companies where founders reported that 95% of their codebase was AI-generated.
 The skepticism this drew misses the point.

 The question is not whether AI-generated code is as good as human-written code in every case.
 The question is whether a small team using AI to generate most of their code can ship a functional, valuable product faster and cheaper than a team building traditionally.
-You already know the answer.
+The receipts say yes.

 The implications for revenue per employee are direct.
 If a two-person team can build and launch a product that would have required a ten-person engineering team five years ago, the revenue they generate per person is structurally five times higher — assuming comparable product quality and distribution.